89luca89/distrobox/docs/posts/run_libvirt_in_distrobox.md

 # Using an immutable distribution

-If you are on an immutable distribution (Silverblue/Kionite, MicroOS) chances are that installing lots and lots of packages on the base system is not advisable.
+If you are on an immutable distribution (Silverblue/Kionite, Aeon) chances are that installing lots and lots of packages on the base system is not advisable.

 One way is to use a distrobox for them.